 The students, faculty, and staff at the Bush School of Government & Public Service at Texas A&M University strive to create a climate and culture that is inclusive of all people, from all backgrounds.
 If you experience, witness, or learn of anything, whether in the classroom or in the hallways or activities of the Bush School, that inhibits this goal, we want to know!
 Simply click on the button here to report this information.
-The provided information will be shared with the Bush School Diversity, Equity, and Inclusion Committee (comprised of faculty, staff, and student members) who will follow-up accordingly.
 Please note, reports submitted through this site are not monitored 24 hours or when the Bush School is closed.
 If you are in an emergency situation that requires medical, psychological or police services, call 911.
 Do not use this reporting form if an immediate response is required.